Drakonis96/whispad/README.md

 - Automatic text enhancement using AI (OpenAI, Google or OpenRouter) with streaming responses.
 - A blue marker indicating where the transcription will be inserted.
 - Compatible with multiple providers: OpenAI, Google and local whisper.cpp (tiny model included on this repo, but you can download small, base, medium or large)
-- Ability to upload local (.bin) whisper.cpp models directly from the interface.
+- Download or upload local (.bin) whisper.cpp models directly from the interface.
 - Export all notes in a ZIP file with one click.
 - Mobile-friendly interface.